Sign up for insider tips and health care news

 If there are things that need to done outside of our clinic such as an image, or maybe a lab (we do some labs in office but not all), then we contract with local providers to get you the best possible discounts.
 We can also recommend or refer to specialists that have discounted cash pay prices.

-However, please note that Medicare will still not cover the Membership fees, and will just cover the labs, imaging, medications, specialists, and other services not covered by your DPC subscription.
+However, please note that Medicare will still not cover the Membership fees and other non-Medicare-covered services.
+It will and will just cover the labs, imaging, medications, specialists, and other services not covered by your DPC membership.

 At Long Life Med we are committed to quality care for each of our patients.
 We don’t want our patients to feel rushed or feel they are being undertreated—ever!